 Additional Redemption Procedures.
 In connection with taking delivery of Shares of Fund Securities upon redemption of Creation Units, a redeeming shareholder or Authorized Participant acting on behalf of such shareholder must maintain appropriate custody arrangements with a qualified broker-dealer, bank, or other custody providers in each jurisdiction in which any of the Fund Securities are customarily traded, to which account such Fund Securities will be delivered.
-Deliveries of redemption proceeds generally will be made within two business days of the trade date.
+Deliveries of redemption proceeds generally will be made within one business day of the trade date.
+However, the Funds reserve the right to settle transactions on a basis other than the business day after the trade date.